colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-4.md

 ## Checking for Wins

-In four-in-a-row, there are three ways to for a player to win a game:
+In four-in-a-row, there are three ways for a player to win a game:

 1. Place 4 consecutive tokens horizontally
 2. Place 4 consecutive tokens vertically
 3. Place 4 consecutive tokens diagonally.

-Since the board in game has been created using an array of arrays, you can create check for consecutive tokens by iterating through the game board, checking each direction for win lines.
+Since the board in the game has been created using an array of arrays, you can check for consecutive tokens by iterating through the game board, checking each direction for win lines.

 ### Finding win lines

-While the directions to check for wins are different, we still are checking for the same number consecutive tokens in each direction so, we can create a method that checks for the win lines for you.
+While the directions to check for wins are different, we still are checking for the same number of consecutive tokens in each direction so, we can create a method that checks for the win lines for you.

 Add a static method to the `FourInARowGame` class called `tryFindWinLine`: